 - Provides a comprehensive picture of your patient’s condition before arrival

 - Tells hospital caregivers what EMS care was provided

-- Is reviewed by multiple physicians and specialists caring for your patient
+- Is reviewed by multiple physicians and specialists caring for your patient for continuity of care

 - Helps improve patient outcomes